nrrrdcore/public-speaking/resources.md

 + [Neil Gaiman's Tips for Speaking in Public](http://neil-gaiman.tumblr.com/post/41653204206/6-tips-for-speaking-in-public) - "Mean it.
 Whatever you have to say, mean it."
 + [On Speaking](http://bradfrostweb.com/blog/post/on-speaking/) - Brad Frost talks about talks.
 + [Is Your Conference Proposal Good Enough?](http://rckbt.me/2014/01/conference-proposals/) - A guide to writing a compelling conference proposal, from someone who helps with speaker selections.
++ [Confessions of a Public Speaker](http://www.amazon.com/Confessions-Public-Speaker-English/dp/1449301959/tag=scottberkunco-20) - Funny and practical book full of advice on how to be an effective speaker and strategies to overcome fear of public speaking.

 ###For Conference Organizers:###